April 21, 2022

 Patient deaths caused by medical errors disrupt commonly held notions of safety.
 The public, media and even frontline health professionals tend to react by focusing on the role of individual clinicians and staff.
 Who made the mistake?
 Who should get fired or sued to weed out the “bad apples”?
 Rarely is the safety of the systems in which these individuals work questioned or the accountability of organizational leaders for safety culture and operations considered.
 How to support members of the health care workforce so that they can do their jobs safely is another topic missing from most discussions.

 These ways of thinking undoubtedly factored into the prosecution’s pursuit of criminal charges against Vaught and the jury’s decision to convict her – a jury of peers that included a nurse and two respiratory therapists who work in hospital settings.
-Looking beyond this particular case, the dominant cultural models of individual capability and culpability for medical errors will be barriers to building support for investments in the structures and processes that can catch mistakes before they harm patients.
+While there are certainly instances were individual accountability must be factored in, the dominant cultural models that view medical harm only through the lens of individual capability and culpability will be barriers to building support for investments in the structures and processes that can catch mistakes before they harm patients.
 Indeed, another key FrameWorks finding was that clinicians and the public share a skepticism or even antipathy toward exactly the kinds of systems improvement strategies favored by safety experts.

 So, what can we do?